Applying for Home Ownership

 3. Willingness to Partner

 We don’t build a house for you; we build a house with you.
-As a partner family, you must complete 300 hours of “sweat equity”.
+As a partner family, you must complete at least 200 hours of “sweat equity”.
 Sweat equity includes:

 - Your help in building your home